VikParuchuri/boston-python-ml/index.md

 * Ordering of words within a document is not taken into account in the basic bag of words model.
 * Once we have our document-term matrix, we can use machine learning techniques.
 * I have outlined a very simple framework, but it can easily be built on and extended.
+* The bag of words is a foundational block for a lot of more advanced techniques.
+* What we are doing is extracting potentially relevant information in a manner the computer can utilize (ie numbers)

 --- .class #id